 The experience of Jesus in the deserted place is recorded in Matthew 4:4-11, Mark 1:12-13 and Luke 4:1-13.
-Mark's version above is the shortest by far, but includes some details the others miss.
+Mark's version above is the shortest by far but includes some details the others miss.

-- o How did Jesus end up in the deserted place?
-What does that mean for us? - O What was the purpose of this time in the deserted place? - What is the significance of Jesus being 'with the wild animals?'
-Some say this is a positive thing showing his power and harmony with nature.
-Others see it as another aspect of the danger of the wilderness.
-How do you see it? - O What did Jesus achieve in the deserted place?
+- How did Jesus end up in the deserted place?
+What does that mean for us? - What was the purpose of this time in the deserted place? - What is the significance of Jesus being 'with the wild animals?
+How do you see it? - What did Jesus achieve for us in the deserted place?